laravel-zero/docs/upgrade.md

 If you are using any components (Database, Queue, etc.) that use Illuminate dependencies, these will need to be updated to `^9.0`.

+#### Update component dependencies

+The following Components have bumped their minimum dependencies.
+It's unlikely you will need to change anything with these as the previous version selectors include the latest versions.

+- Logo:
+    `laminas/laminas-text` bumped to `^2.9`
+- Menu:
+    `nunomaduro/laravel-console-menu` bumped to `^3.3`

 <a name="upgrade-8.0.0"></a>
 ## Upgrading to 8.0 from 7.x